-Neo-liberal globalization of the economy followed by the widening North-South gap has led to an endless flow of people leaving their home country and crossing national borders, in search of a better life or to escape various forms of oppression.
-These women and men tend to be exposed to various forms of exploitation, both in the process of migration and in their destination countries.
-The most conspicuous form of this kind of exploitative migration is human trafficking.
-Often described as a “contemporary form of slavery,” it is accompanied by serious human rights violations.
+Neo-ｌiberal economic globalization has widened inequality which has led to an endless flow of people crossing national borders, in search of a better life or to escape various forms of oppression.
+They are often exposed to various forms of exploitation, both in the process of migration and in their destination countries.
+The most conspicuous form of exploitative migration is human trafficking, which is nowadays described as a “contemporary form of slavery” .

-As an NGO in consultative status with the UN Economic and Social Council (ECOSOC), IMADR has been doing advocacy work to develop international standards for the protection of human rights of trafficked women and children.
-IMADR has also worked with UN Special Rapporteurs on the issues such as “human trafficking,” “violence against women” and “rights of migrants” by providing various information about what goes on on the ground, so that the issue is taken up for consideration from different angles.
+IMADR has promoted its advocacy to develop international standards for the protection of human rights of trafficked persons.
+IMADR has also worked with UN Special Rapporteurs on the relevant issues, such as trafficking in persons, violence against women and rights of migrants through providing various information from the ground level._

-IMADR takes the following stand in addressing the problem:
+IMADR takes the following stands in addressing the problem:

-Viewing trafficking as an indication of multiple discrimination against minority women
+Viewing trafficking as an indication of multiple discrimination against minorities

-When it comes to prostitution, there have been two different positions on the matter among activists; those who believe that “all prostitution is sexual exploitation and therefore a violation of women’s human rights,” and those who believe that “there should be a recognized right to sex work, and the issue of prostitution should be considered separately from the issue of human trafficking.”
-IMADR has made efforts to bring people from both sides to the same table, so that they can work together towards the common goal of eliminating human trafficking.
+On the view of prostitution, there have been two different positions among activists: those who believe that “any prostitution is sexual exploitation and therefore a violation of women’s human rights”; and those who believe that “there should be a recognized right to sex work, and the issue of prostitution should be considered separately from the issue of human trafficking”.
+IMADR has made efforts to bring people from both sides together, so that they can cooperate towards the common goal of eliminating human trafficking.

 Seeking solutions other than cracking down traffickers and tightening immigration control

-In recent years, as a countermeasure against trafficking in persons, many national governments as well as the UN have adopted policies to prosecute and punish traffickers, or to tighten immigration control.
-While these measures could be seen as a step toward ending human trafficking in some aspects, on the other hand we need to beware that they might only result in making the act of human trafficking all the less visible, and even aggravate the exploitation of undocumented migrants.
-We believe it is impossible to find an ultimate solution to the problem without confronting and changing the social structure mentioned above – the North-South disparity accelerated by neo-liberal globalization, and the multiple layers of discrimination – that first give rise to exploitative migration.
+As a countermeasure against trafficking in persons, many national governments have adopted policies to prosecute and punish traffickers or to tighten immigration control.
+While these measures could be seen as a step toward ending human trafficking, it can only result in making human trafficking less visible and even aggravating the exploitation of undocumented migrants.
+We believe it is essential to address inequalities and discrimination towards the elimination of trafficking in persons.